ibm-cloud-docs/watsonxdata/setup_vpe.md

 {: #setup_vpe_next}

 You can create a **Virtual private endpoint gateway** to connect to a {{site.data.keyword.lakehouse_short}} instance.
 For more information see [Creating VPE gateways](/docs/vpc?topic=vpc-ordering-endpoint-gateway).

+Ports associated with the services and engines deployed after you create the VPE gateway are not accessible through the VPE gateway automatically.
+You need to re-create the VPE gateway to access the new service ports.
+{: note}